dyphire/KMReader/README.md

    open KMReader.xcodeproj
    ```

-2. Build and run on iOS 17+ device/simulator or macOS 14.0+
+2. Build and run on iOS 17+ device/simulator, macOS 14.0+, or tvOS 17.0+

 3. On first launch, enter your Komga server URL, username, and password

+**Note**: tvOS supports DIVINA (comic) reading only.
+EPUB reading and Webtoon mode are available on iOS/iPadOS/macOS.

 ---